Aspekt Solutions

 Acquisition in 2018

-Mobius Medical Systems, based in Houston, Texas, specializes in developing radiation oncology quality assurance (QA) software aimed at improving treatment outcomes in cancer care.
-Founded in 2010, the company has established itself as a leader in the field, with its software utilized at over 1,000 sites globally to ensure the delivery of high-quality patient care.
-Key offerings include Mobius3D, a 3D dose verification system that supports verification checks throughout the clinical process for intensity-modulated radiation therapy (IMRT) and volumetric modulated arc therapy (VMAT).
-Additionally, DoseLab provides straightforward and effective QA for medical linear accelerators.
-As of 2018, Mobius Medical Systems operates as a subsidiary of Varian Medical Systems, further strengthening its impact in the radiation oncology sector.
+Mobius Medical Systems, based in Houston, Texas, specializes in the development of radiation oncology quality assurance software, which is designed to improve treatment outcomes in cancer care.
+Founded in 2010, the company has established itself as a leader in this field, with its software utilized at over 1,000 sites worldwide to ensure high-quality patient care.
+The flagship product, Mobius3D, is a 3D dose verification and treatment delivery QA system specifically for Intensity-Modulated Radiation Therapy (IMRT) and Volumetric Modulated Arc Therapy (VMAT).
+It performs comprehensive 3D dose verifications of patient treatment plans while supporting verification checks throughout the clinical process, providing medical physicists with modular staged testing to enhance confidence in treatment delivery.
+Additionally, the company offers DoseLab, a user-friendly software tool for quality assurance of medical linear accelerators, further solidifying Mobius Medical Systems' commitment to enhancing safety and efficacy in radiation oncology.
+As of early 2018, Mobius operates as a subsidiary of Varian Medical Systems, Inc.

 Fusion Pharmaceuticals